Jack Ciattarelli wins Republican primary for New Jersey governor, CBS News projects

 This is his third bid for governor.
 He lost the 2017 Republican primary to then-Lt.
 Gov. Kim Gaudagno before winning the 2021 Republican primary.
 He ultimately lost to Democratic Gov. Phil Murphy by only a few percentage points.

 Murphy is term-limited and cannot run again this year.
-The winner of the Democratic primary election has not yet been called.
+CBS News has projected Mikie Sherrill the winner of the Democratic primary.

 What to know about Jack Ciattarelli